elastic/crawler/docs/CONFIG.md

 If `elasticsearch` is the output sink, the elasticsearch instance configuration can also be included in a crawler configuration file.
 If the elasticsearch configuration is provided this way, it will override any configuration provided in an elasticsearch configuration file.

-These are provided in the CLI as an argument for the option `--crawl-config`.
+These are provided in the CLI as a positional argument, e.g. `bin/crawler crawl path/to/config.yml`.

 ## Elasticsearch configuration files